ibm-ecosystem-engineering/Watson-NLP/ML/Text-Categorization/Text Categorization using Fine-tuned model.md

 dictionary_list =extarct_dictionary_list(df_meshRoot)
 ```

-Now we will process the data and extract categories from the `meshRoot` column.
 The provided code snippet performs this task.
 It begins by importing the necessary modules, including regular expressions `re`.
 The function `extract_dictionary_list` takes the `df_meshRoot` parameter, which represents the `meshRoot` column of the dataset.
 Within the function, a set called `dictionary_list` is initialized to store the unique categories.

 The code iterates through each value in the `df_meshRoot` column.
 It splits the value into parts using the delimiter `"',"` and then proceeds to clean each part.
 First, single quotes are removed by replacing them with an empty string.
 Then, using regular expressions, characters surrounded by square brackets, denoting MeSH categories, are removed.
 These categories are identified by their ASCII values from 65 to 91 (representing A to Z).
 After removing the square brackets, any remaining square brackets are also removed.
 Finally, the cleaned category value is stripped of any leading or trailing whitespace and added to the `dictionary_list` set.